The Salt of the Earth

 The Light of the World

 In Judea in those days, candles were unknown, and they used lamps burning olive oil for light.
-Later in Europe the translators commonly used candles and did not use oil lamps, and not understanding the meaning of the burning of oil for light, translated lamps as candles.
+Later in Europe the translators commonly used candles and did not use oil lamps, and not understanding the meaning of the burning of oil for light, they translated lamps as candles.

 The Temple Lamp stand consisted of a stand with seven branches; each one burning pure olive oil by a linen wick to provide light.
 This pictured the oil as the Holy Spirit burning within the zealous for God and His Word; being a light to the world.